Ghaleb-Sarsour/Resume/main.typ

   time: [10/2023--05/2024],
   location: "Remote"
 )[
-  - Designed core website outlines
+  - Designed website outlines and prototypes using Figma
-  - Generated website assets
-  - Created website content and prototypes
+  - Created website content using data gathered from Grafana ]
-]

 === Projects